make-all/tuya-local/README.md

 ## Kogan Kettle gotchas

-Although these look like simple devices, their behaviour is not consistant so they are difficult to detect.
+Although these look like simple devices, their behaviour is not consistent so they are difficult to detect.
 Sometimes they are misdetected as a simple switch, other times they only output the temperature sensor so are not detected at all.